anmol-dhar/ATM_Simulation/README.md

 - Transaction history for tracking previous transactions.
 - Secure communication with MySQL database for data storage.

-## Usage

-- Sign up for the application to obtain your Card number and PIN.
-- Run the application and log in with your Card number and PIN.
-- Perform ATM operations, including balance inquiries, withdrawals, deposits, and PIN Change.
-- View transaction history to track your recent transactions.

 ## Run Locally

 - Download and Install JDK 21 and add the Environment Variables Path.